 When distrust is present, you may be encouraging employees to do only what is absolutely necessary, leading to further micromanagement that only reinforces a lack of trust.

 Placing trust as the foundation of the business feeds entrepreneurship and gives your employees the confidence they need to do their jobs and explore their creative ideas without fear of failure, retaliation, or retribution.
-Creating that environment ultimately comes down to a decision by management to hire smartly, trust employees to do their jobs, and then foster a culture of transparency from the top down.
+Creating that environment ultimately comes down to a decision by management to hire smartly, trust employees to do their jobs, and then foster a culture of honesty in the workplace from the top down.
 Encourage all employees to be authentic and candid, and facilitate an environment that supports this.

 It's a tough and competitive job market right now.
 Understandably, some applicants might be more concerned with landing the job than with being transparent about what they're looking for and how well they fit the role.
 However, misleading or withholding information hurts everyone involved in the hiring process.
 Hiring the wrong person for the job is a costly mistake, yet it's one that up to 95% of companies admit to making.